 Whether your idea of fun is joining in a drum circle, enjoying a cascading waterfall or spending some time walking trough a Japanese tea garden, Golden Gate park is the place to be.
 It has over 1,000 acres to explore.
 Find a full list of all the free fun in Golden Gate Park here.

 The Marin Headlands house an amazingly-rich history, which you can see if you visit any of the area's many batteries.
 While at Cavallo Point, take the cellphone tour of Fort Baker and then head over to check out Battery Yates and Battery Cavallo.
 All these spots have informational placards that will give you details about how the area was used in the past.

 Visit the de Young and Legion of Honor for Free

-While youth 17 and under have always gotten in free to the Fine Arts Museums of San Francisco (which include Golden Gate Park's de Young as well as the Legion of Honor), these museums recently upped their game and added additional free day initiatives.
+While youth 17 and under have always gotten in free to the Fine Arts Museums of San Francisco (which include Golden Gate Park's de Young as well as the Legion of Honor), these museums have upped their game and added additional free day initiatives.
 Bay Area residents now get in free every Saturday!
-The museums also joined the Museums for All program to offer free admission to individuals with disabilities.
+The museums also joined the Museums for All program to offer free admission to individuals receiving food assistance (SNAP benefits).
 They will continue to offer their free first Tuesday admission program.